Kripit/AI-ML-DAY-4/README.md

 # Top-1 Accuracy

 - Definition: This measures whether the model’s single highest probability prediction (the "top 1") matches the true class of the image.
-In Your Case: If an image is actually a pizza, the model’s top prediction must be pizza for it to count as correct.
+- If an image is actually a pizza, the model’s top prediction must be pizza for it to count as correct.
 For example:

 - True class: pizza
+  .
 Model predictions: 70% pizza, 20% sushi, 5% ice_cream, 3% grilled_chicken, 2% hamburger
-Result: Correct (since pizza is the top prediction).
+2. Result: Correct (since pizza is the top prediction).
-If the top prediction was sushi (e.g., 40% sushi, 30% pizza), it’s wrong.
+3. If the top prediction was sushi (e.g., 40% sushi, 30% pizza), it’s wrong.

-Top-5 Accuracy
+# Top-5 Accuracy

+- Definition: This measures whether the true class is among the model’s top 5 highest probability predictions.
+Since you have only 5 classes, this means the true class must be in the model’s ranked list of predictions.
+-  If an image is a pizza, the model’s top 5 predictions (in order of probability) must include pizza anywhere in that list for it to count as correct.
+For example:

+- True class: pizza
+1. Model predictions: 40% sushi, 30% pizza, 15% ice_cream, 10% grilled_chicken, 5% hamburger
+2. Result: Correct (since pizza is in the top 5).
+3. If pizza wasn’t in the top 5 (e.g., all predictions were for other classes), it’s wrong.

-YOLOv8 Small
+## YOLOv8 Small

-0.833
+ 1. top1_acc = 0.833

-0.959
+2.  top5_acc = 0.959

-YOLOv8 Nano
+## YOLOv8 Nano

-0.80
+1. top1_acc = 0.80

-0.91
+2. top2_acc = 0.91

 Metrics Explanation